How do I choose the right counsellor for me? and other FAQ’s

 • It’s a tricky question to answer.
 The simple answer is no, most courses are to a minimum standard.
 If you are unsure look for a counsellor who has trained on an accredited BACP course as their standards are high.
 Most courses are a minimum of two years and all therapists on the BACP have a minimum of 100 client training hours practice.
 Often the MA or Dr before or after someone’s name doesn’t necessarily relate to the counselling course they have completed.
 If in doubt check it out, just ask the counsellor where and what they have studied, a good counsellor shouldn’t mind.

 • Accreditation is the next layer of qualification or competency after qualification.
-Counsellors must practice for at least 3 years before they can apply and have completed at least 450 hours of counselling with clients. to apply counsellors must give evidence and provide written case studies to show that they are working at a greater depth, working with accountability (completing continued professional development and supervision) and widening their knowledge and understanding continuously.
-After a counsellors apply the BACP then assess all of the information a pass or fail the counsellor.
-Counsellors do not have to apply for accreditation but it is a good way of showing that you are working with integrity. you can see if a counsellor is accredited on their BACP account where it will say Accred next to their name or on their collective mark/badge.
+Counsellors must practice for at least 3 years before they can apply and have completed at least 450 hours of counselling with clients.
+To apply counsellors must give evidence and provide written case studies to show that they are working at a greater depth, working with accountability (completing continued professional development and supervision) and widening their knowledge and understanding continuously.
+After counsellors apply, the BACP then assess all of the information and pass or fail the counsellor.
+Counsellors do not have to apply for accreditation but it is a good way of showing that you are working with integrity.
+You can see if a counsellor is accredited on their BACP account, where it will say Accred next to their name or on their collective mark/badge.